Integration and Education

 With funding through the Wheaton Franciscans, Catholic Charities is working in partnership with the Milwaukee Public Schools to build a resource library of newcomer parent videos to support refugee and immigrant communities as they navigate complex systems and life in the US.
 Contact Anastassia Christensen if you have any questions, feedback, or suggestions for future videos based on community goals and needs you notice.

 Click here for a listing of all videos.

 By Invitation Only

-This group connects leaders from diverse refugee communities in Milwaukee to encourage cooperation and facilitate leadership from within communities.
-At RCAB’s request, Catholic Charities provides support for community-led initiatives.
-RCAB provides Catholic Charities with recommendations for program development.
+This group connects leaders from diverse refugee communities in Milwaukee for peer-to-peer support and capacity building.
+At RCAB’s request, Catholic Charities provides assistance for community-led initiatives on topics like COVID-19 prevention and youth mentoring.
+RCAB gives Catholic Charities recommendations for program development.

-To register for one of our programs, contact Claire Reuning.
-She speaks English, Spanish, and French.
+To register for one of our programs, contact Claire Reuning for English, Spanish, and French.

 Frequently Asked Questions